RichieEscarez/kubernetes/docs/user-guide/kubeconfig-file.md

     username: admin
 ```

-and a kubeconfig file that looks like this
+And if you view the actual kubeconfig file, you will see that it contains the same details:

 ```yaml
 apiVersion: v1